Lorne Michaels: In popular culture

 In The Kids in the Hall movie Brain Candy, the character of Don Roritor was based heavily on actor Mark McKinney’s impersonation of Lorne Michaels.

 The character Dr. Evil, the antagonist of Austin Powers in three films, has mannerisms and a speaking style based on Lorne Michaels.
 Dr. Evil was created and portrayed by SNL alumnus Mike Myers, who was at least partially influenced by fellow SNL performer Dana Carvey's impression of Michaels.

 In a 2008 interview with Playboy, as well in various other interviews, Tina Fey admitted that Alec Baldwin's character Jack Donaghy on 30 Rock is inspired by Michaels.
 In a different interview, on NPR's radio show Wait Wait...
 Don't Tell Me!, Baldwin stated that some of his inspiration for Donaghy was drawn from Michaels.

+Gabriel LaBelle plays Michaels in the 2024 film Saturday Night, a dramatization of behind-the-scenes events leading up to the first episode of Saturday Night Live.

 Honors

 In 1999, Michaels was inducted into the Television Hall of Fame and was awarded a star on the Hollywood Walk of Fame.

 Also in 1999, Michaels received an honorary degree from Ryerson University.

 In 2003, he received a star on Canada's Walk of Fame.

 In 2004, he was awarded the Mark Twain Prize for American Humor by the Kennedy Center in Washington, D.C.
 Speaking at the awards ceremony, original Saturday Night Live cast member Dan Aykroyd described the show as "the primary satirical voice of the country".

 Michaels received the Governor General's Performing Arts Award for Lifetime Artistic Achievement in 2006, Canada's highest honor in the performing arts.

 In 2008, Michaels was awarded the Webby for Film & Video Lifetime Achievement.
-With the allotted 5-words allowed to each recipient, his five-word acceptance speech was "Five words is not enough".
+With the allotted five words allowed to each recipient, his acceptance speech was "Five words is not enough".

 In 2012, Michaels was awarded a rare Personal Peabody Award.
 He accepted at a ceremony in New York City at the Waldorf Astoria New York hotel.

 In December 2021, Michaels was honored at the Kennedy Center Honors, along with Justino Diaz, Berry Gordy, Bette Midler, and Joni Mitchell.

+In 2022, Michaels received a Peabody Award for his work as an executive producer of the Spanish-language comedy series Los Espookys.
+He was nominated for a second Peabody Award for his work producing Documentary Now!.